 Monster Truck Tour roars into Eagle on Saturday, June 16

-EAGLE — It's hard to hear the words "monster truck rally" without your internal soundtrack playing the booming voice of an announcer screaming "Saturday!
-Saturday!
-Saturday!
-You'll buy the whole seat but you will only need the edge."
+It's hard to hear the words "monster truck rally" without your internal soundtrack playing the booming voice of an announcer screaming "Saturday, Saturday, Saturday — you'll buy the whole seat but you will only need the edge."

 We will see, and hear, if that is indeed true on Saturday, June 16, when the No Limits Monster Truck Tour comes to Eagle.